-1989 and 2007, American households in the top 1% of households by net worth typically owned one third of all wealth, around 29% of all assets, and also nearly one third of all financial assets.
-The top 10% held nearly two thirds of all wealth and assets, and over 70% of all financial assets.
-The bottom 50%, however, never held more than 3% of financial assets or 6.7% of all assets (which almost entirely consisted of real estate).
+bottom 50%, however, never held more than 3 percent of financial assets or 6.7 percent of all assets (which almost entirely consisted of real estate).
 We argue that since top wealth holders describe the majority of financial assets, their network topology is a sufficient determinant of overall financial instability.

-Given that the power-law relationship $p(x) = \Pr(X = x) = Cx^{-\gamma}$ implies $\ln p(x) = \text{constant} + \gamma \ln x$ , the approximate linear relationship on a log-log plot suggests its absolute slope is a reasonable estimate of the parameter $\gamma$ .
-Since Pareto (1896), power-law distributions have been traditionally estimated thusly: first, construct a histogram representing the frequency distribution of the variable x; plot on a log-log scale; finally, if approximately linear, estimate its slope to find the scaling parameter.
+Given that the power-law relationship $p(x) = \Pr(X = x) = Cx^{-\gamma}$ implies $\ln p(x) = constant + \gamma \ln x$, the approximate linear relationship on a log-log plot suggests its absolute slope is a reasonable estimate of the parameter γ .
+Since Pareto (1896), power-law distributions have been traditionally estimated thusly: construct a histogram representing the frequency distribution of the variable x; plot on a log-log scale; finally, if approximately linear, estimate its slope to find the scaling parameter.27

 For numerous reasons outlined in Clauset et al. (2009), the above estimation method is problematic.
-Instead, the authors propose a maximum likelihood estimation method, whereby the scaling parameter $\gamma$ is estimated conditional on a correct estimate of the lower bound value for power-law behavior $x{\rm min}$ - as chosen by Kolmogorov-Smirnov statistics.
-Following the methodology of Clauset et al. (2009) and applying it to the 1989 and 2010 SCF, we find a wide range of plausible power-law fittings for United States household data on total net worth, financial assets, and total debt.
-We repeat the exercise for comparable variables using three international datasets from the Luxembourg Wealth Study (LWS): the United Kingdom (GBR) in 2007, and Australia (AUS) and Italy (ITA) in 2010.
+Instead, the authors propose a maximum likelihood estimation method whereby the scaling parameter γ is estimated conditional on a correct estimate of the lower bound value for powerlaw behavior x{min} -as chosen by Kolmogorov-Smirnov statistics.
+Following the methodology of Clauset et al. (2009) and applying it to the 1989 and 2010 Survey of Consumer Finances, we find a wide range of plausible power-law fittings for US household data on total net worth, financial assets, and total debt.28 We repeat the exercise for comparable variables using three international datasets from the Luxembourg Wealth Study (LWS): the UK in 2007, and Australia and Italy in 2010.

 Results vary by country (Table 1).
-The United States data are the least representative of a Pareto (power-law) distribution.
-Though parameter estimates are easily fitted to the data, hypothesis testing rejects a statistically significant goodness-of-fit between generated data and fitted data.
-The Pareto distribution fits United States financial asset data from 1989 best, though only 60% of comparisons between generated and fitted data fail to reject the null hypothesis that they come from the same Pareto distribution.
-In all other sets of United States data, we reject the null the majority of the time.
-We also reject, however, any alternative distributions (the exponential and lognormal, both with and without cutoff values) as good fits of the United States data.
-Fitted Pareto parameters range from 1.450(UnitedStates net worth in 2010), indicating high inequality, to 2.208 (United States financial assets in 1989) indicating much lower inequality.
+The US data are the least representative of a Pareto, or power-law, distribution.
+Though parameter estimates are easily fitted to the data, hypothesis testing rejects a statistically significant goodness of fit between generated data and fitted data.29 The Pareto distribution fits US financial asset data from 1989 best, though only 60 percent of comparisons between generated and fitted data fail to reject the null that they come from the same Pareto distribution.
+In all other sets of US data we reject the null the majority of the time.
+However, we also reject any alternative distributions (the exponential and lognormal, both with